Ventilator-associated pneumonia: Treatment

 Therapy is typically changed once the causative bacteria are known and continued until symptoms resolve (often 7 to 14 days).
 For patients with VAP not caused by nonfermenting Gram-negative bacilli (like Acinetobacter, Pseudomonas aeruginosa) the available evidence seems to support the use of short-course antimicrobial treatments (< or =10 days).

 People who do not have risk factors for MDR organisms may be treated differently depending on local knowledge of prevalent bacteria.
 Appropriate antibiotics may include ceftriaxone, ciprofloxacin, levofloxacin, or ampicillin/sulbactam.

 As of 2005, there is ongoing research into inhaled antibiotics as an adjunct to conventional therapy.
-Tobramycin and polymyxin B are commonly used in certain centres but there is no clinical evidence to support their use.
+Tobramycin and polymyxin B are commonly used in certain centres but there is no strong clinical evidence to support their use.

 Prognosis

 VAP occurring early after intubation typically involves fewer resistant organisms and is thus associated with a more favorable outcome.
 Because respiratory failure requiring mechanical ventilation is itself associated with a high mortality, determination of the exact contribution of VAP to mortality has been difficult.
 As of 2006, estimates range from 33% to 50% death in patients who develop VAP.
 Mortality is more likely when VAP is associated with certain microorganisms (Pseudomonas, Acinetobacter), blood stream infections, and ineffective initial antibiotics.
 VAP is especially common in people who have acute respiratory distress syndrome (ARDS).